Mould growth found in a loft in Manchester

 What should I do if I discover mould in my home?

-Timberwise in Manchester are experts in the treatments of moulds and can offer specialist, specific advice for you and your property.
+Our damp specialists in Manchester provide treatments of moulds and can offer specialist, specific advice for you and your property.
 We supply complete solutions for the control and elimination of condensation and controlling persistent problems with high humidity and associated mould growth.

 Solving the problem with ventilation and mould reduces significantly the potential health hazards associated with such growth.
 For advice or to arrange a survey call 0800 288 8660 or complete our online survey request form.